MicrosoftDocs/learn/learn-pr/language/csharp-null-safety/includes/2-understand-nullability.md

 If you're a .NET developer, chances are you've encountered the <xref:System.NullReferenceException?displayProperty=fullName>.
 This occurs at run time when a `null` is dereferenced&mdash;that is, when a variable is evaluated at runtime, but the variable refers to `null`.
 This exception is by far the most commonly occurring exception within the .NET ecosystem.
-The creator of `null` (Sir Tony Hoare) refers to `null` as the "billion dollar mistake".
+The creator of `null` (Sir Tony Hoare) refers to `null` as the "billion-dollar mistake".

 In the following example, the `FooBar` variable is assigned to `null` and immediately dereferenced, thus exhibiting the problem: